nweiyue/tp/docs/UserGuide.md

 In this section, you can find the details of all the available features in **ATAS** such as their descriptions and formats   .
 We have grouped the features into 7 main groups, namely [General](#52-general), [Students](#53-students), [Sessions](#54-sessions), [Current session](#55-current-session), [Memo](#56-memo), [User confirmation](#57-user-confirmation), and [Saving the data](#58-saving-the-data).

 There are 2 main types of features:
-1. Commands that you can execute in the command box or through keyboard shortcuts
+1. Commands that you can execute in the command box or through keyboard shortcut
 1. Features that are already inplace and require no actions from you

 With the exception of [saving the memo](#562-saving-the-memo), all commands that are available can be executed regardless of which tab you are in.